Terri Austin

 Terri Jo Austin is an American educator and politician from Indiana.
-Austin is a Democratic member of the Indiana House of Representatives, representing the 36th District since January 2003.
+Austin is a Democratic member of the Indiana House of Representatives, and last represented the 36th District from January 2003 to November 2022.

 Early life

 On May 17, 1955, Austin was born in Elwood, Indiana.

 Education

 In 1977, Austin earned a Bachelor of Science degree in Elementary Education from Ball State University.
 In 1981, Austin earned a MAE degree in Elementary Education from Ball State University.
 In 1996, Austin earned an Educational Administration and Supervision Certificate from Butler University.

 Career

 In 1983, Austin became a teacher and Administrator at Anderson Community School Corporation in Indiana, until 2001.

-On November 5, 2002 Austin won the election and became a Democratic member of Indiana House of Representatives for District 36.
+On November 5, 2002, Austin won the election and became a Democratic member of Indiana House of Representatives for District 36.
 Austin defeated Andy Kincaid with 52.18% of the votes.

 In 2003, Austin became an adjunct professor at Anderson University's School of Education.

 On November 2, 2004, as an incumbent, Austin won the election and continued serving District 36.
 Austin defeated Ronald B. Carrell with 62.04% of the votes.

 On November 7, 2006, as an incumbent, Austin won the election and continued serving District 36.
 Austin defeated Francie Pyburn Metzger with 63.43% of the votes.
 On November 4, 2008, as an incumbent, Austin won the election and continued serving District 36.
 Austin defeated Frank Burrows and Greg Noland with 60.73% of the votes.

 On November 6, 2018, as an incumbent, Austin won the election and continued serving District 36.
 Austin defeated Jennifer Culp with 55.41% of the votes.